Reviews You Can Rely On

 So why does this particular vacuum clog more often than its competitors?
 When we started to investigate, we discovered a major flaw in its design.

-The Kenmore has a small half-moon smiley face inlet to the dustbin.
+The Bissell has a small half-moon smiley face inlet to the dustbin.
 It doesn't make us happy, so we found this ironic.
 The hose for these vacuums is already pretty small in diameter, so the fact that designers cut the accessibility in half seems silly to us.

 Credit: Natalie Kafader